 - Helping people through acts of service

 While the ENTP looks to help people indirectly by solving problems, the INFP prefers humanitarian acts of service.
-Whereas an ENTP might be concerned with analyzing data to find where a soup kitchen could do the most good for the largest number of folks, the INFP would first donate their time to cook food or serve the people meals.
+Whereas an ENTP might be concerned with analyzing data to find where a soup kitchen could do the best for the largest number of folks, the INFP would first donate their time to cook food or serve the people meals.

 Authenticity is essential to the INFP regarding personal behavior and potential friends or partners.
 The INFP desires deep, meaningful relationships, and authenticity is necessary for this.
 Therefore, the INFP will likely find the ENTP’s straight-talk and defense of truth attractive, if at times a bit abrasive.